 A: Power plants are the single largest source of greenhouse gas emissions in the U.S. Environmentalists and the White House say without bold action, climate change will intensify and endanger the public's well-being around the world.
 In its National Climate Assessment this year, the administration said warming and erratic weather will become increasingly disruptive unless curtailed.

 "This is not some distant problem of the future.
-This is a problem that is affecting Americans right now," Obama said earlier this month.
+This is a problem that is affecting Americans right now," Obama said in May.

 Q: How steep will the reductions be?